Saadullah1234/starting_price_lookup/README.md

 ## Instructions to run the project (Windows)

-1) Download the project from GitHub
+1) Clone the project from GitHub

-2) Unzip the folder to a project directory

-3) Download chromedriver (Chrome) or geckodriver (Firefox) from their respective websites
+2) Download chromedriver (Chrome) or geckodriver (Firefox) from their respective websites

-4) Place the executable file of the web driver in the project directory
+3) Place the executable file of the web driver in the project directory

-5) Now add the PATH of the web driver to Windows path variable
+4) Now add the PATH of the web driver to Windows path variable

-6) Right-click on My Computer > Properties > Advanced tab > Environment Variables > System Variables
+5) Right-click on My Computer > Properties > Advanced tab > Environment Variables > System Variables

-7) Edit the PATH and copy paste the address of the local directory where the web driver is placed
+6) Edit the PATH and copy paste the address of the local directory where the web driver is placed

-8) Download get-pip.py to install PIP
+7) Download get-pip.py to install PIP

-9) Open Command Prompt
+8) Open Command Prompt

-10) To install PIP, type
+9) To install PIP, type

 ```bash
 python get-pip.py
 ```

-11) To install Selenium, type
+10) To install Selenium, type

 ```bash
 pip install selenium
 ```

-12) Now go to the project directory via the command prompt
+11) Now go to the project directory via the command prompt

-13) Now, to run the program, type
+12) Now, to run the program, type

 ```bash
 python scraper.py
 ```

-14) After execution, you will see the a welcome message, after which the Bell Smartphone Homepage will load in the foreground
+13) After execution, you will see the a welcome message, after which the Bell Smartphone Homepage will load in the foreground

-15) After the products have been printed on the CLI, the user can make a selection by typing the index number of the phone to select
+14) After the products have been printed on the CLI, the user can make a selection by typing the index number of the phone to select